Here’s a look at the 9/11 Commission, whose report was released on July 22, 2004.

 July 22, 2004 - The Commission releases its final report.
 The report said the original plot called for 10 hijacked planes, al Qaeda’s role in the 1993 World Trade Center bombing was uncertain and there was no “credible evidence” of cooperation between Iraq and al Qaeda.

 July 15, 2005 - It is announced that actors Hilary Swank and Kevin Costner will narrate the upcoming documentary film “On Native Soil: The Documentary of the 9/11 Commission Report.”
 The film will tell some of the survivors’ stories and will examine some of the commission’s recommendations.

-September 10-11, 2006 - ABC airs a dramatization based on the 9/11 Commission Report called "The Path to 9/11."
+September 10-11, 2006 - ABC airs a dramatization based on the 9/11 Commission Report called “The Path to 9/11.”
 It airs over two nights with limited commercial interruption.
-Governor Thomas Kean, chairman of the 9/11 Commission, serves as a senior consultant on the project.
+Kean serves as a senior consultant on the project.

 July 21, 2011 - The Department of Homeland Security releases a report citing “significant progress” in fulfilling specific recommendations made by the 9/11 Commission.

 August 31, 2011 - The heads of the 9/11 Commission release a report warning of gaps in terrorism prevention in the United States.
 The report, Tenth Anniversary Report Card: The Status of the 9/11 Commission Recommendations, highlights nine of the commission’s recommendations that remain unfulfilled.